 - 1. Understand the concepts and methods from ecological and physical sciences and their application in environmental problem solving. - 2.
 Study the concepts and methods from economic, political, and social analysis as they pertain to the design and evaluation of environmental policies and institutions. - 3.
 Learn the ethical, cross-cultural, and historical context of environmental issues and the links between human and natural systems. - 4.
 Understand the transnational character of environmental problems and ways of addressing them, including interactions across local to global scales. - 5.
 Apply systems concepts and methodologies to analyze and understand interactions between social and environmental processes. - 6.
-Creating the awareness about environmental problems among people
+Creating the awareness about environmental problems among people.

-Introduction: Environment Definition, scope and importance, components, Ecosystem Definition, Concept, Scope, importance, Structure and functions of ecosystem.
-Energy flow, Ecological succession Food chains and food webs.
-Classification of ecosystem.
+Environment: Definition, scope and importance, components, Ecosystem Definition, Classification of ecosystem, Concept, Structure and functions of ecosystem.
+Energy flow, Food chains and food webs, Ecological succession.

-Renewable and Non-renewable Resources: Natural Resources- Renewable and Non- renewable Resources: Natural resources and associated problems.
-Forest resources, Water resources, Mineral resources, Food resources, Energy resources, Land resources: Use and over- utilization, exploitation.
+Natural Resources: - Renewable and Non-renewable Resources: Natural resources and associated problems.
+Forest resources, Water resources, Mineral resources, Food resources, Energy resources, Land resources: Use and over-utilization, exploitation.
 Role of an individual in conservation of natural resources.
 Equitable use of resources for sustainable lifestyles.
-Ill-effects of fireworks.
+Ill- effects of fireworks.

 Biodiversity and Its Conservation: Introduction, definition: genetic, species and ecosystem diversity.
 Biogeographical classification of India.
-Value of biodiversity: consumptive use, productive use, social, ethical, aesthetic and option values.
+Value of biodiversity: consumptive, productive, social, ethical, aesthetic and option values.
 Biodiversity at global, National and local levels.
 India as a mega-diversity nation.
-Hot-spots of biodiversity.
+Hotspots of biodiversity.
 Threats to biodiversity: habitat loss, poaching of wildlife, man-wildlife conflicts.
 Endangered and endemic species of India.
 Conservation of biodiversity: in-situ and ex-situ conservation of biodiversity.

-Environmental Pollution: Definition, Causes, effects and control measures of Air pollution, Water pollution, Soil pollution, Marine pollution, Noise pollution, Thermal pollution, Nuclear hazards, Solid waste management: Causes, effects and control measures of urban and industrial wastes.
+Environmental Pollution: - Definition, Causes, effects and control measures of Air pollution, Water pollution, Soil pollution, Marine pollution, Noise pollution, Thermal pollution, Nuclear hazards, Solid waste management: Causes, effects and control measures of urban and industrial wastes.
 Role of an individual in prevention of pollution.
 Pollution case studies.
-Disaster management: Foods, earthquake, cyclone and landslides.
+Disaster management: Floods, earthquake, cyclone and landslides.